PjEdwards/hsds-nsrdb-test/README.md

 _*_ *Keep in mind that the number of attributes requested in the URL will equal the number of parallel requests sent to HSDS for each single request sent by loadtest*

 For more info, see https://github.com/alexfernandez/loadtest

+## NSRDB Target
+- 6 requests per second
+- sustained for 24 hours
+- each request for 4 attributes
+- response time for each < 30 seconds
+- request years and attributes randomized across full range